 We value our Speech and Language Pathologists and their dedication to our mission of making a difference in a child’s life.

-The primary purpose of the Speech and Language Pathologist is to work with families while providing Speech Therapy services to infants, toddlers and preschoolers (birth to five) who have qualified for Early Intervention or Preschool services.
+The primary purpose of the Speech and Language Pathologist is to work with families while providing Speech Therapy services to infants & toddlers (birth to three) who have qualified for Early Intervention services.

 Krystal Rosario, Early Intervention Recruiter

 The following is a list of specific duties, which are considered to be essential functions of this job.
 The list is not exhaustive as all duties are subject to change.
 This is consistent with our need to be flexible and responsive to the needs of our customers, patients, co-workers and associated policies.
 The employee who occupies this position is expected to assume any/all duties assigned by management, irrespective of whether such duties are specifically included in this list.
 While an effort has been made to thoroughly describe the customary manner in which this job is performed, reasonable accommodation will be made upon notification, for qualified individuals with disabilities who may not be able to perform the job in the manner indicated.

 • Provides speech therapy services to patients and initiates referrals when appropriate and in accordance with Speech Therapy Department Procedures.

 • Conducts screenings of residents at regular intervals to determine need for interventions/treatment.

 • Evaluates residents to obtain data necessary for treatment planning and implementation.
 Conducts specialized evaluations as indicated.

 • Obtains appropriate physician’s orders/documentation for treatment.